Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 |USB Connection||Built-in USB port|

 If you’re a Singer sewing machine lover, the Singer SE300 is the best Singer sewing machine for stitching and embroidery.
-If you’re also looking for an affordable combination sewing and embroidery machine with a huge embroidery field area, you’ll like the 10 1/4″ x 6″ field size.
+If you’re also looking for an affordable combination embroidery and sewing machine with a huge embroidery field area, you’ll like the 10 1/4″ x 6″ field size.
 (Note: you can use it with smaller hoops also if you prefer.)

-In addition to the large selection of stitches, this sewing machine comes with 10 presser feet.
-You’ll also get automatic needle threading, common on most computerized sewing machines these days.
+In addition to the large selection of built-in stitches, this sewing machine comes with 10 presser feet.
+You’ll also get an automatic needle threader, common on most computerized sewing machines these days.

 While it has a leg up on the Brother sewing and embroidery machines above due to the extra-large embroidery area, the fact that the LCD touchscreen isn’t color is a huge drawback, in my opinion.
-It’s also not editing-friendly like the Brother machines above and not quite as easy for beginners to use.
-You’ll need to rely a bit more on Youtube and your user manual for help.
+It’s also not editing-friendly like the Brother machines above and not quite as easy to use for beginners.
+You’ll need to rely a bit more on YouTube and your user manual for help.